 Presented at the Stanford Market Design Seminar, the 35th Stony Brook International Conference on Game Theory, and the 2025 ESWC.

-We analyze prior-free predictions in the design of persuasion games: settings where Receiver contracts their action on Sender's choices of experiment and realized signals about some state.
-To do so, we characterize robust mechanisms - those which induce the same allocation rules (mappings from the state to actions) regardless of prior beliefs.
+We study the design of information acquisition games-environments where a designer contracts their action on Sender's choice of experiment and the realized signals about some state-and identify which predictions can be made absent knowledge about the prior.
+To do so, we characterize robust mechanisms: those which induce the same allocation rule (mappings from the state to actions) for all priors.
 These mechanisms take a simple form: they (1) incentivize fully revealing experiments, (2) depend only on the induced posterior, and (3) maximally punish pooling deviations.
-We then highlight a tight connection between ordinal preference uncertainty and prior-dependent predictions - all such rules are implementable if and only if the sender has a state-independent least favorite action.
-This, in turn, implies all (and only) ordinally monotone allocation rules are robust in binary action problems.
+In binary action problems, all (and only) ordinally monotone allocation rules are robust.
 We apply our model to school choice and uncover a novel informational justification for deferred acceptance when school preferences depend on students' unknown ability.
-Finally, we study good allocation settings with externalities and state-dependent outside options and show all efficient allocation rules are robust, even with significant preference heterogeneity.
+For general good allocation problems, we show all efficient allocations are robust, even when agent preferences feature state-dependent outside options and allocation externalities.

 Honors Thesis, Firestone Medal for Excellence in Undergraduate Research.
 Presented at Stanford Theory Lunch.